HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Presenting special deals to nearby consumers

-These features reduce friction in the customer journey by eliminating steps between discovery and action.
-For mobile users who often make quick decisions with limited research, these convenient options can significantly increase conversion rates.
+These features cut the number of steps between discovery and action.
+For mobile users who often decide quickly with limited research, these convenient options can raise conversion rates.

-Google Business Profile offers several mobile-specific features designed to convert searchers into customers:
+Google Business Profile has several mobile-specific features designed to turn searchers into customers:

 One-tap phone calling directly from search results